NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 I've set up prettier and added a .vscode folder with workspace configuration so that prettier automatically formats code on save and paste events.
 Feel free to change this to however works for your team, but I recommend encoding these decisions as a prettier config and then just formatting on save.

+### Code linting

+An eslint configuration is included, but it's only a simplified version of what we use for our marketing site.

+### Code testing

+Jest

 ### Modifying the database schema

 There are a couple of options for this: